-In the third case, a repository stores information.
-Controls may be initiated when users enter information, and relationships between information from different users automatically created.
+between information from different users automatically created.
 Integrating distributed systems may be seen as creating a virtual repository, and each distributed system may itself be a repository, as for example in AlephWeb.

-According to these distinctions, WebKB has three components: (i) a text/knowledge search engine that can generate new knowledge and documents by assembling operators; (ii) text/knowledge query interfaces written in HTML and Javascript (knowledge editors are also proposed for helping users build knowledge assertions or queries); and (iii) ontologies stored in Web-accessible documents.
+According to these distinctions, WebKB has three components:

+- a text/knowledge search engine that can generate new knowledge and documents by assembling operators; - text/knowledge query interfaces written in HTML and Javascript (knowledge editors are also proposed for helping users build knowledge assertions or queries); and - ontologies stored in Web-accessible documents.

 At present, the WebKB processor can search information or knowledge in Web-accessible documents but does not support the construction and access of a knowledge repository by multiple users.
-This processor is a C/C++ program that is Web-accessible via the Common Gateway Interface [CGI].
-It exploits the CG workbench CoGITo, or one of its concurrent, Peirce [CGW]; both are memory bound.
+This processor is a C/C++ program that is Web-accessible via the Common Gateway Interface (CGI)20.
+It exploits two CG workbenches, CoGITo21 and Peirce22 that are both memory bound.
 To handle a large repository, the WebKB processor needs to be extended to exploit a deductive database.
 The usable document/knowledge assertion/query/management languages will not change but will operate on the repository in addition to Web documents.
-The ontologies currently exploited by WebKB, plus the natural language ontology WordNet [WN] (90,000 concept types connected to 120,000 words) will initialize the repository.
+The ontologies currently exploited by WebKB, plus the natural language ontology WordNet23 (90,000 concept types connected to 120,000 words) will initialize the repository.

 The WebKB processor will remain Web-accessible by a CGI interface.
 In this way, it is accessible both from simple form-based interfaces (such as the WebKB user interfaces - easily adaptable by users for their particular needs) or by other programs.
-More program-oriented interfaces, such as Corba or OKBC [IB] may be added in the future.
-OKBC would enable knowledge exchange with other knowledge representation systems (KRSs), e.g. Loom or Ontolingua, and enable the repository to be graphically browsed and edited by the Generic Knowledge Base Editor [GKBE].
+More program-oriented interfaces, such as Corba24 or OKBC25 may be added in the future.
+OKBC would enable knowledge exchange with other knowledge representation systems (KRSs), e.g. Loom or Ontolingua, and enable the repository to be graphically browsed and edited by the Generic Knowledge Base Editor26.
 Finally, wrappers for languages such as RDF or KIF might also be added as standards and interfaces to them emerge.

-Figure 2 shows the WebKB menu and the "Knowledge-based Information Retrieval/Handling Tool" in the frame-based interface of WebKB.
+Figure 2 shows the WebKB menu and the "Knowledge-based Information Retrieval/Handling Tool".